ShakH00/OMGame/database_installation.md

 - Apply & OK.

 ## I WILL UPDATE THIS DOCUMENTATION WITH STATETEMENTS TO CREATE OUR DATABASE AND TABLES ONCE ME AND ELIJAH MEET UP TMRW

+# To create our DATABASE!!

+1. After opening phpMyAdmin http://localhost/phpmyadmin/ go to the SQL option should be in the top nav bar.
+2.